John Cazale: Film and television

-Theatre credits
+Theater credits

 Awards and nominations

-Cazale was cited twice for "Distinguished Performance" by the Off-Broadway Obie Awards in the 1967−1968 season for his performances in Israel Horovitz's plays The Indian Wants the Bronx and Line.
+Cazale was awarded twice for "Distinguished Performance" by the Off-Broadway Obie Awards in the 1967−1968 season for his performances in Israel Horovitz's plays The Indian Wants the Bronx and Line.
 His only major film acting recognition came in 1976, when he was nominated for a Golden Globe for Best Supporting Actor for Dog Day Afternoon.
 He lost to Richard Benjamin, who won the award for his work in The Sunshine Boys.

-Although Cazale never received an Oscar nomination, according to Bruce Fretts, he "was the walking embodiment of the aphorism, 'acting is reacting,' providing the perfect counterbalance to his recurring co-stars, the more emotionally volatile Al Pacino and Robert De Niro".
+Although Cazale never received an Oscar nomination, according to Bruce Fretts, he "was the walking embodiment of the aphorism, 'acting is reacting', providing the perfect counterbalance to his recurring co-stars, the more emotionally volatile Al Pacino and Robert De Niro".
 Cazale had learned to put the lack of recognition into context.
 While filming The Deer Hunter, he said to Pittsburgh Press reporter Edward L. Blank: If you have any inclination toward paranoia, that sort of thing will bring it out in you.
 You say to yourself, "What do I have to do to get recognition of that sort?"
 Then you put it back into perspective and ask yourself how much that or any award really matters.

-Despite his personal lack of awards recognition, Cazale is distinguished by the fact that all five feature films he starred in were nominated for the Academy Award for Best Picture.
-Even a sixth film, The Godfather Part III, in which archive footage of him was shown, received this nomination.